vanhoefm/fragattacks/README.md

 **Version 1.3.4 (under progress):**:

+- Added the `--pre-test-delay` parameter.
+This adds a delay between getting an IP address and the transmission of the first fragments/frames.
+See the [pull request](https://github.com/vanhoefm/fragattacks/pull/44) by Michael Trimarchi and Angelo Compagnucci.

 - Updated the modified drivers so they compile on Linux kernel 5.13 as well.
 This is experimental.

 - Updated the README with an example on how to install an older supported kernel on Ubuntu 20.04.